aragon/flock/docs/Proposal guide.md

 ## 3. Grant Size

-*Your estimated operating cost for successfully building the Aragon Project  and the estimated ANT package that you would need to incentivize the team long term commitment*
+*Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that you would be needed to incentivize the team's long term commitment*

-*Regarding the ANT package please be sure to provide the number of ANT per team member per year.*
+*Regarding the ANT package please be sure to provide an amount per team member per year.*

 #### Example

+*Here is an example of initiative inspired from a past Flock application*

 > ### Estimated operating costs for Q2 and Q3 2019
 >